 All of our events and activities are publicised in our monthly e-bulletin.
 We also produce a bi-annual news magazine – and of course our annual report.
 The best way of keeping in touch is to sign up to our mailing list.
-You can do that by following this link here and filling in your contact details.
-Remember to click the button at the end of the form, giving us permission to add you to our mailing list.
+As an individual, you can do that by following this link here and filling in your contact details.
+Organisations can sign up to receive our newsletter and find out how how to work in partnership with us by following this other link.
+In each case, please remember to click the button at the end of the form, giving us permission to add you to our mailing list.

-Bristol Multi-Faith Forum is part of the Voice and Influence Partnership, funded by Bristol City Council, bringing together The Care Forum (TCF), Bristol Multi-Faith Forum (BMFF), Bristol Older People’s Forum (BOPF), LGBT Bristol, SARI, WECIL and BME Voice, to bring about positive change in local communities.
+Bristol Multi-Faith Forum is part of the Voice and Influence Partnership, bringing together The Care Forum (TCF), Bristol Multi-Faith Forum (BMFF), Bristol Older People’s Forum (BOPF), SARI, WECIL and BME Voice, to bring about positive change in local communities.

 Make a difference to Bristol and the services that matter to you by becoming part of the new Voice and Influence Partnership.
 If you want to help shape the things that happen in our city, if you want to be influential and have your say, then this project is for you.

 The Partnership has been set up to help make sure that individuals, groups and communities whose voices aren’t always heard are listened to.
 The partnership is especially for Bristol residents who:

 - are from a minority ethnic group; or

 - identify as LGBTQ or other.

 If you don’t live in Bristol or belong to one or more of these groups you can still join the partnership and we will send you our newsletter and updates on our work.